HolyKuma/Expense_Tracker_Git/README.md

-#Expense_Tracker_git
+#Expense_Tracker_Git

-This project is based on an online tutorial from YouTube and was used for practice purposes to understand and implement methodes in combination with the React-Framework.
+This project is based on an online YouTube tutorial and was used for practice purposes to understand and implement various methods in combination with the React framework.

-Many functions has been implemented by myself and are not based on the Video.
+Many functions were independently implemented by me and are not based on the tutorial.

-TeckStack: MERN
+Tech Stack: MERN